jiwooong/PickRestaurant/README.md

-# PickRestaurant
+# ToGoList
-The repository is 'PickRestaurant' iOS app.
+The repository is 'ToGoList' iOS app.